DamianRyse/OpenEsoUI-MM/README.md

 *addon_ids* is an array of numeric values which represent the AddOns on [ESOUI.com](https://www.esoui.com).
 The AddOn ID is part of the URL.
 For example:
 - https://www.esoui.com/downloads/info3501-SimpleSkyshards.html - The ID is 3501

-Edit the configuration file with your desired AddOn paths and the AddOn IDs you want to keep up to date and that's it.
+Edit the configuration file with your desired AddOn path and the AddOn IDs you want to keep up to date and that's it.
 Next time you're executing **OpenESOUI-MM**, it'll download and extract your favorite AddOns for you.

 ## What's the benefit over using the official client?
 First of all, it's completely open-source.
 Second, it's written in Rust, therefore a standalone binary, instead of a Java application, requiring the Java framework.
 Third: You can *cronjob* or somewhat automate the process of updating your ESO addons.
 And probably some other things, too.